Device-Type enablement

 Device-type template

-The device-type template is a jinja2 template that explains to LAVA the supported features for the device-type.
+The device-type template is a jinja2 template that describes to LAVA the supported features for the device-type.

-The list of upstream device-type is available in LAVA sources.
+The list of upstream device-types is available in LAVA sources.

-Depending on the bootloader on the DUT, the device-type template and the device dictionary will differt.
+Depending on the bootloader on the DUT, the device-type template and the device dictionary will differ.

 {# set device_type = "<DTB_NAME>" #}